Carbai/carbai/README.md

 ### Short list for all the millenials who love lists:

-- 🔭 I’m currently at the very end of my PhD (few months left)
+- 🔭 I landed my first job as research data scientist
-- 🌱 I’m currently learning ML with Python
+- 🌱 I’m constantly on a learning journey
-- 👯 I’m looking for a new job/career in science
 - 💬 If you think I may be useful for anything please get in touch
 - 📫 Get in touch at: carmen.baiano@sns.it
 - ⚡ Fun fact: As chemist I only get dirty hands with experiments in my kitchen